swati1717/myspace/README.md

 ```

 #### Create Content and Link to Menu
-Defines relationships between different content items (e.g., linking an image to an article).
+Defines relationships between different content items (e.g., linking a data resources to an article).

 **Key Fields:**
 - `contentId` → Unique identifier for content.